 Surface Analysis Map in ArcGIS

 Surface Analysis represents height values for an Elevation surface or structure of a Surface.
-In this Tutorial Learn how to create different types of Surface Analysis map in ArcGIS.
+In this Tutorial, learn How to create different types of Surface Analysis map in ArcGIS.

-Now perform to 6 Surface Analysis model.
+Now perform 6 Surface Analysis model.

-Launch ArcGIS software, then open the Toolbox, ArcToolbox window is appears to expend Spatial Analyst Tools, then expend the Surface subgroup.
+Launch ArcGIS Software, then open the Toolbox, ArcToolbox window is appears to expend Spatial Analyst Tools, then expend the Surface subgroup.
 All are surface analysis models available in this group.
 Select and double click it.

 Aspect

-The Aspect identifies the downslope direction of the maximum rate of change in value from each cell to its neighbors.
+The Aspect identifies the down-slope direction of the maximum rate of change in value from each cell to its neighbors.
 Now Aspect can be thought of as the slope direction.

 Contour